vesavlad/intellij-extra-icons-plugin/docs/GET_STARTED.md

 ### IDE icons customization

 Some icons are marked as _IDE icons_ in the icons list.
 That means these icons are not detected by file or folder patterns, but by ID.
-Every icon bundled with the IDE has an ID, and Extra Icons asks the IDE to override these icons by passing their ID.
+Every icon bundled with the IDE has an ID, and Simple Icons asks the IDE to override these icons by passing their ID.
 IDE icons can be associated to a file type, a folder type, but they can also be GUI icons, like toolbar icons, menu icons, etc. Per example, with IDE icons, you can customize the Java Enum icon, the project folder icon, or the Run icon in the status bar and in the main toolbar.
 Please note that IDE icons customization takes effect **after IDE restart**.
 This is a limitation of the IDE.